Bladder cancer diagnosis

-Some tests may be repeated later to see how the treatment is working.
-If you feel anxious waiting for test results, it may help to talk to a friend, family member or health professional, or call Cancer Council 13 11 20.
+Some tests may be repeated during and after treatment to see how the treatment is working.
+If you feel anxious waiting for test results, it may help to talk to a friend or family member, or call Cancer Council 13 11 20.

 Learn more about:

 Download a PDF booklet on this topic.